 Range: E94 Space Primitive

-P168 is subcall of P1

 Quantification: (0,n:1,1)

 Scope note: This property associates an instance of E53 Place with an instance of E94 Space Primitive that defines it.
 Syntactic variants or use of different scripts may result in multiple instances of E94 Space Primitive defining exactly the same place.
 Transformations between different reference systems always result in new definitions of places approximating each other and not in alternative definitions.